ahwbest/dr4pl/cran-comments.md

 ## R CMD check results
-There were no Errors, Warnings, or Notes.
+There was no Erros, Warnings, or Notes.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.